RoSh-23/Student-Project-Handling---Status-System/README.md

     ** Automatic guide allocation
     ** Uploading project presentation and report by teams.
     ** A non-live interaction system between teams and guides.
-    ** A centralized interface to guides to view projects under them, team members, project resources, contact info and interact with teams.
+    ** A centralized interface for guides to view projects under them, team members, project resources, contact info and interact with teams.
     ** A centralized interface for teams to interact with guides and upload resources.
     ** Protection against URL manipulation
 --> An algorithm to allot guides automatically to teams and ensure parity of projects under each guide.